The first step when creating a migration plan in the Tableau Content Migration Tool is to sign in to the source and destination sites.

 If you're using personal access tokens, see Add saved connections with personal access tokens.

 Adding a saved connection with a personal access token requires more information than other sign-in methods.
-You will need to create a new personal access token on the source and destination servers to begin.
+You will need to create a new personal access token on the source and destination sites to begin.
 Personal access tokens should not be shared between applications.
 For more information, see Personal Access Tokens.

 At the top of the page, click your profile image or initials, and then select My Account Settings.

-Under Personal Access Tokens, enter a descriptive name for your token in the Token Name field and then click Create new token.
+Under Personal Access Tokens, enter a descriptive name for your token in the Token Name field, and then click Create new token.